 It seems to be impossible to generalise about 18 month olds.
 They're all doing their own thing, as far as development goes.
-They're all focusing on the skills which interest them the most (in Matilda's case: parkour).
+They're all focusing on the skills which interest them the most (in MM's case: parkour).

 So, her 18 month birthday turns out to be nothing more than an excuse to eat some cake.

 But it has raised a big question in my mind: how old should I tell people my child is?